Scotland is probably Europe’s top wildlife watching destination.

 It has an incredible variety of birds, mammals, butterflies and insects.
 Many of the species here are rare but may be glimpsed in the wild by the keen eyed visitor or viewed at close quarters in one of Scotland's wildlife parks.
 You will always remember the thrill of watching your first golden eagle soaring high in the sky or coming across your first majestic stag standing proudly on the hillside before leaping away to safety.

-Watch out for red deer singly or in herds on the hills in the Highlands.
+Watch out for red deer singly or in herds on the hills especially in the Highlands and Islands.
 They are most easily seen in the colder months when they descend from the higher slopes to more sheltered ground, climbing higher again as the weather gets warmer.
 Sometimes in the summer, when out walking, you may surprise one in the woods.
 The annual red deer rut in the autumn is a spectacular sight.

 Birds of prey commonly seen circling over wooded areas are probably buzzards.
 In the Highlands, a large bird with feathered wing tips circling slowly high over the bens and glens may well be a golden eagle rather than a buzzard.